elte-nlp/elte-nlp-course/lecture_source/nlp_19-augmented_llms.md

 - Similar to a Bi-Encoder, it uses __two separate transformers__ for context and candidates.
 - Contexts are converted into M vectors, instead of one, due to their larger size.
 - M context codes are learned to capture global features, attending to all context embeddings.
-- The candidate mebedding attends to these global feature vectors to compute the final comdined embedding.
+- The candidate embedding attends to these global feature vectors to compute the final combined embedding.
 - The final score is the dot product between the combined context embedding and the candidate embedding

 ## PolyEncoder Architecture